mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 ## Implement the event handler

-To begin with, set that the data is loading at the beginning of the operation.
+_TODO 1-2_ - To begin with, remove the `print()` statement and set that the data is loading at the beginning of the operation.
 Use the previously implemented `copyWith()` method that takes the current state, copies it and only replaces the `isLoading` property:

 ```
 Future<void> _onShapeLoadStarted(